 Some of the most popular Italian dishes that call for beans include minestrone, bean soup, lentil soup, pasta with red bean sauce, fava beans and pasta, lentil stew with sausage and penne with chickpeas.
 Beans are used in spreads, soups, sauces and main courses.
-Beans are a great source of fiber, antioxidants, and protein.
+Beans are a great source of fiber, antioxidants and protein.
 Many people choose the simplicity of canned beans over cooking dried beans.
-However, canned beans are more expensive per serving and also have added sodium and, with a little bit of planning, you can work with dried beans.
+However, canned beans are more expensive per serving and also have added sodium.
+With a little bit of planning, you can work with dried beans.
 You will taste the difference in fresh cooked dried beans.

 Soaking the Beans

-The night before serving, rinse the beans picking out any bad ones and place in a large bowl.
+The night before serving, rinse the beans, picking out any bad ones and place them in a large bowl.
 Cover with about 2 inches of water, add a pinch of baking soda and let soak overnight.
 The next day, drain well.
-Place the beans in a heavy soup pot with the 1 carrot, cut in half, 1 celery stick, cut in half, 1/2 onion, peeled and quartered, 1 sprig rosemary and 1 tablespoon olive oil.
+Place the beans in a heavy soup pot with 1 carrot, cut in half, 1 celery stick, cut in half, 1/2 onion, peeled and quartered, 1 sprig of rosemary and 1 tablespoon olive oil.
 Bring to a boil; reduce the heat to a simmer and cook, uncovered, until the beans are tender.
-Drain and discard vegetables.
+Drain and discard the vegetables.
 Adding salt to beans at the beginning of cooking toughens the skins and increases cooking time, so add it to taste toward the end of the cooking time.
 Most types of beans cook in about an hour but taste for tenderness.
-You can eat the beans as is for a side dish or refrigerate the beans to use in recipes on another day.
+You can serve the beans as a side dish or refrigerate the beans to use in recipes on another day.

-Here are some recipes I recommend using your cooked beans.
+Here are some recipes I recommend using cooked beans.